-- The evidence shows that one of the following circumstances exists: - there is a continuing danger to the physical health or safety of the child if the child is returned to the parent, managing conservator, possessory conservator, guardian, caretaker, or custodian who is presently entitled to possession of the child; - the child has been the victim of sexual abuse or of trafficking under Tex.
+- The evidence, in relevant part, shows that the child has been the victim of sexual abuse or of trafficking under Tex.
 Penal Code § 20A.02 or Tex.
-Penal Code § 20A.03 on one or more occasions and that there is a substantial risk that the child will be the victim of sexual abuse or of trafficking in the future; - the parent or person who has possession of the child is currently using a controlled substance as defined by Chapter 481, Health & Safety Code, and the use constitutes an immediate danger to the physical health or safety of the child; or - the parent or person who has possession of the child has permitted the child to remain on premises used for the manufacture of methamphetamine; - Continuation of the child in the home would be contrary to the child's welfare; and - Reasonable efforts, consistent with the circumstances and providing for the safety of the child, were made to prevent or eliminate the need for removal of the child.
+Penal Code § 20A.03 on one or more occasions and that there is a substantial risk that the child will be the victim of sexual abuse or of trafficking in the future; - Continuation of the child in the home would be contrary to the child's welfare; and - Reasonable efforts, consistent with the circumstances and providing for the safety of the child, were made to prevent or eliminate the need for removal of the child.
 Tex.
 Fam.
 Code § 262.107(a).